typesense/typesense-docsearch.js/README.md

       }],
       apiKey: '<SEARCH_API_KEY>', // Use API Key with only Search permissions },
     typesenseSearchParams: { // Optional.
-Any search parameters here can be used: https://typesense.org/docs/0.20.0/api/documents.html#arguments
+Any search parameters [here](https://typesense.org/docs/0.20.0/api/documents.html#arguments) can be used.
       filter_by: 'version:=0.21.0'
     },
   });